c7chai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##CodeBook

-This file describes the data and transformations used in run_analysis.R script to clean up the data and the definition of variables can be found in Tidy.txt.
+This file describes the variables, data and transformations used in run_analysis.R script to clean up the data.

 ##Dataset Used